Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 The main difference between the FAR/BAR “AS IS” contract and the Standard contract is that no repair obligations are placed on the seller.
 The Standard contract, by default, includes terms that require the seller to make certain types of repairs up to a specified dollar amount.

 The other difference is that an AS IS contract gives the buyer a chance to inspect a property for 15 days following the effective date of the contract.
-By contrast, in the Standard contract the buyer has 15 days, unless specified, after the effective date of the contract, or five days before closing, to complete a property inspection and notify the seller of any deficiencies.
-After the seller has been notified, he or she has 10 days to obtain repair estimates for the buyer or to order a second inspection if there is disagreement with the inspection report.
+By contrast, in the Standard contract, the buyer has 15 days unless specified, after the effective date of the contract, or five days before closing, to complete a property inspection and notify the seller of any deficiencies.
+After the seller has been notified, he or she has ten days to obtain repair estimates for the buyer or to order a second inspection if there is disagreement with the inspection report.

-If there is still a disagreement between the buyer and seller, the contract states that bother parties will share the cost and enter into binding inspection results.
+If there is still a disagreement between the buyer and seller, the contract states that both parties will share the cost and enter into binding inspection results.

 However, in the AS IS contract, there is additional disclosure language that states the seller “extends and intends no warranty and makes no representation of any type, either express or implied, as to the physical condition or history of the Property.”